Jene Newsome

 Jene Newsome was a United States Air Force sergeant who was honorably discharged after 9 years of service under the "Don't ask, don't tell" policy.
-She was outed by the Rapid City Police Department on November 24, 2009 after they saw an Iowa marriage license on her kitchen table.
+She was outed by the Rapid City Police Department on November 24, 2009, after they saw an Iowa marriage license on her kitchen table.
 This raised questions about third party outings under the military's "Don't Ask, Don't Tell" policy.

 Background

 Jene Newsome is a native of Swatara Township, Pennsylvania and attended Central Dauphin East High School.
 She has a brother, 5 years her junior, Michael Newsome.
-She legally married Cheryl Hudson in October 2009 in Iowa.
+She legally married Cheryl Hutson in October 2009 in Iowa.

 History

 Jene Newsome was serving as an aircraft armament system craftsman when the Rapid City Police Department called her at Ellsworth Air Force Base seeking to determine the whereabouts of her wife, who was wanted on theft charges in Fairbanks, Alaska.
 Newsome refused to leave work immediately to help the officers in their search, and they saw her Iowa marriage license in her home.
 Whether the officers entered the home or looked through a window and saw the license sitting on the kitchen table is unclear.
 After several phone calls from the officers, Newsome arrived home to find officer Jeremy Stauffacher, detective Tom Garinger, and her wife inside her home.
-Four days after Hudson's arrest, the police reported the marriage license to the Air Force via a fax headed "FYI."
+Four days after Hutson's arrest, the police reported the marriage license to the Air Force via a fax headed "FYI."
 Newsome's wife was later reported released on bail and facing one felony and three misdemeanor theft charges.